 - Telephone: +44 (0)1420 83262

-- Admission: In 2016, standard adult admission was £8.00.
-Discounted tickets for student, seniors and children 6 to 16.
-Children under 6 free.
-Group prices for prebooked groups of more than 15.
+- Admission: In 2017, standard adult admission was £8.00.
+There are discounted tickets for student, seniors, and children 6 to 16.
+Children under 6 get in free.
+There are also group prices for pre-booked groups of more than 15.

-- By car - From London, take the A3 west, past Guildford, and onto the A31.
-At the Chawton Roundabout of the A31 and the A32 the house is signposted.
+- Getting there by car: From London, take the A3 west, past Guildford, and onto the A31.
+At the Chawton Roundabout of the A31 and the A32, the house is signposted.
 SatNav works well in the area and will guide you to the house as well.

-- By train Trains run hourly from Waterloo Station to Alton, about a mile away.
+- Getting there by train: Trains run hourly from Waterloo Station to Alton, about a mile away.
 (Visit National Rail Enquiries to plan your train journey) Taxi from Alton station or take the X64 bus from the station to Alton Butts, then walk (10-15 minutes) along Winchester Road to Chawton.